Tom Nook

-Tom Nook, known in Japan as Tanukichi (たぬきち), is a fictional character in the Animal Crossing series who operates the village store (or the Resident Services building in Animal Crossing: New Horizons).
+Tom Nook, known in Japan as Tanukichi (たぬきち), is a character in the Animal Crossing series who operates the village store (or the Resident Services building in Animal Crossing: New Horizons).
 He first appeared in the Nintendo 64 game Dōbutsu no Mori, released in Europe and North America on the GameCube as Animal Crossing.
 Nook sells a house to the player at the beginning of each title in the series (with Animal Crossing: New Leaf and Animal Crossing: New Horizons being an exception, as Nook sells the player a tent at the start of those games), giving a set mortgage for them to pay, and offering to upgrade it after the mortgage is paid off.
 He has also made several appearances in the Super Smash Bros. series.

 Concept and characteristics

 Tom Nook is based on the tanuki, the raccoon dog.
 Rich Amtower and Reiko Ninomiya, members of Nintendo's Treehouse localization team, described him as "that first boss you ever had", adding that, "despite him being all business and not always having the time for pleasantries, Nook isn't a bad person; because he hired someone new to town.
 Due to that involving risk, it shows generosity".
 Ninomiya agreed, and both felt that Nook's perceived greed is diminished by the city's price index compared to that of his shop.
 Amtower jokingly alludes to an "anti-Nook bias" several times throughout an interview with 1UP.com.